HuckleberryLovesYou/Homeassistant-Supervised-on-Raspberry-Pi-5/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**
 A clear and concise description of what the bug is.
+If you used the script installation, please use the issue template for script installation.

 **To Reproduce**
 Steps to reproduce the behavior: